Streaming PCA for Markovian Data: Main Technical Tools

-Let us start with the simple downsampled Oja's algorithm to build intuition.
+\textbf{Warm-up with downsampled Oja's algorithm: } We start with the simple downsampled Oja's algorithm to build intuition.
 Here, one applies Oja's update rule (Eq~\ref{alg:oja}) to every $k^{th}$ data-point, for a suitably chosen $k$.
 For $k=\lceil L\tau_{\text{mix}}\log n\rceil$, the total variation distance between any consecutive data-points in the downsampled data stream is $O(n^{-L})$.
 As we show in Corollary~\ref{cor:data-drop}, the error of this algorithm is similar to the error of Oja's algorithm applied to $n/k$ data-points in the IID setting, i.e., $O(\mathcal{V}\tau_{\text{mix}}\log n/n)$.